Longevity, Magazine

 Healthspan versus Lifespan

-While life span self-explanatorily reflects the total number of years we live, health span is understood to mean how many years of our lives we remain healthy, free and free of disease.
-The global increase in life expectancy in the past was followed by a parallel expansion of the health span - but it did not quite keep pace.
+While the lifespan is the total number of years that we live, the term health spanis how many years of our lives we remain healthy, free and free of disease.
+Although the global increase in life expectancy in the past has been followed by a parallel increase in healthspan, it has not quite kept pace.

 The gap between lifespan and health span has even been scientifically recognized and is estimated to be around 9 years according to research.
 But that's not all.
 The World Health Organization (WHO) predicts that a child born in Germany today will spend only 71 (70.89) of the 82 (81.72) years of life in good health.
 The sober realization: 11 years of loss in quality of life.
 Longevity is fighting this discrepancy.